 States with Limited Firearm-Related Preemption Statutes

-In California and Nebraska, local governments retain authority to regulate firearms and ammunition, but the state legislature has expressly removed this authority in certain areas.
+California, Colorado, and Nebraska allow local governments to retain substantial authority to regulate firearms and ammunition, but the state legislature has expressly removed this authority in certain areas.

 California expressly preempts local governments from regulating in the areas of registration or licensing of firearms; manufacture, sale or possession of imitation firearms; and licensing or permitting with respect to the purchase, ownership, possession or carrying of a concealable firearm in the home or place of business.23 In other areas, courts have found that local governments have a great deal of authority to regulate firearms and ammunition in their communities.24 For example, courts have rejected preemption challenges to many local firearms and ammunition laws, including ordinances regulating the location and operation of firearms dealers, and the sale and possession of firearms and ammunition on county-owned property.25

 States With broad Firearm-Related preemption statutes